2025 ACT Updates: Latest Changes to the Exam

 ACT Section | Proposed Changes |

-English | – Adding a stem to each question (the instructions for how to solve the question which had appeared in the general instructions at the start of the exam rather than for each question). – Reducing the length of some English passages. – Adding an argumentative essay and corresponding questions. |
+English | – Adding a statement of the question for each item. – Reducing the length of some English passages. – Adding an argumentative essay and corresponding questions. |

 Reading | – Reducing the length of some reading passages. – Increasing the percentage of questions aligned to the Integration of Knowledge and Ideas (IKI) reporting category. |